Integrated circuit: MOS integrated circuits

 At first, MOS-based computers only made sense when high density was required, such as aerospace and pocket calculators.
 Computers built entirely from TTL, such as the 1970 Datapoint 2200, were much faster and more powerful than single-chip MOS microprocessors, such as the 1972 Intel 8008, until the early 1980s.

 Advances in IC technology, primarily smaller features and larger chips, have allowed the number of MOS transistors in an integrated circuit to double every two years, a trend known as Moore's law.
 Moore originally stated it would double every year, but he went on to change the claim to every two years in 1975.
 This increased capacity has been used to decrease cost and increase functionality.
 In general, as the feature size shrinks, almost every aspect of an IC's operation improves.
 The cost per transistor and the switching power consumption per transistor goes down, while the memory capacity and speed go up, through the relationships defined by Dennard scaling (MOSFET scaling).
 Because speed, capacity, and power consumption gains are apparent to the end user, there is fierce competition among the manufacturers to use finer geometries.
 Over the years, transistor sizes have decreased from tens of microns in the early 1970s to 10 nanometers in 2017 with a corresponding million-fold increase in transistors per unit area.
-As of 2016, typical chip areas range from a few square millimeters to around 600 mm^{2}, with up to 25 million transistors per mm^{2}.
+As of 2016, typical chip areas range from a few square millimeters to around 600 mm^{2}, with up to 25 million transistors per square millimeter.

 The expected shrinking of feature sizes and the needed progress in related areas was forecast for many years by the International Technology Roadmap for Semiconductors (ITRS).
 The final ITRS was issued in 2016, and it is being replaced by the International Roadmap for Devices and Systems.

 Initially, ICs were strictly electronic devices.
 The success of ICs has led to the integration of other technologies, in an attempt to obtain the same advantages of small size and low cost.
 These technologies include mechanical devices, optics, and sensors.